 The price you set will be per class per client.
 If you are offering classes as part of a package deal, you can add the class as an eligible item during set up.
 Learn more about Setting up a Package here.

 So you would set the price to the most common or “drop-in” pricing.

 You can block off the classes in a staff member’s schedule by choosing it from the treatment list and booking an EMPTY CLASS on their schedule.

 This is different from a regular appointment because you need to add the class as an empty block before you can start adding participants.

-The class will not show up as an option in the drop down of booking options, so be sure to first choose the class you want to book into your schedule from the treatment menu to the left and then pop it onto the schedule wherever you’d like to offer that class.
+The class will not show up as an option in the drop-down of booking options, so be sure to first select the class you want to book into your schedule from the treatment menu to the left and then click to pop it onto the schedule wherever you’d like to offer that class.